kelvin-code9/CodeBadgerTech/React/Part 1 Introduction to React with TypeScript/0x02-how-to-start-a-react-application.md

 Now that your app is running, we’ll dive into:

-* What JSX actually is
+* What TSX actually is
 * How components work
 * And how to pass data between them

-Let’s go deeper in the next tutorial!

 ---